klutchell/balena-restic/README.md

 ## List Snapshots

-To list snapshots you must open a shell in the `volume-keeper` service either via balena Dashboard or the balena CLI and execute the following command(s):
+To list snapshots you must open a shell in the `restic` service either via balena Dashboard or the balena CLI and execute the following command(s):

 ```bash